MVakharia/react-codecademy/README.md

 - The second argument passed to useEffect is used to decide when, and how many times, React calls our effect.
 - Spread syntax (...).
 - Build the Passing Thoughts application off-platform using this tutorial: https://www.youtube.com/watch?v=_FuKzvavcAI.

+### Programming Patterns

+- Using object destructuring to extract props in a functional component.